 5. Sugar and Scribe

 The best La Jolla coffee shop for a full breakfast or sweet treats to go

 In my personal opinion, any city worth visiting MUST have a solid coffee game and La Jolla is no exception.
-Each of these La Jolla coffee shops is a winner in both coffee and atmosphere and absolutely worth a visit.
-Try one of all five of my favorite coffee shops in La Jolla!
+Each of these coffee shops is a winner in both coffee and atmosphere and absolutely worth a visit.